raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond, a Computer Engineer & Scientist, and Product Manager.

 I like problem solving, and reading.

-I write at [blog.reader](https://muyun.github.io/).
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
 I am also available for project consulting, reach out if you'd like to chat.

-Outside of Technology & Philosophy world, I also like self-development, and experiencing some beauty,love, and local culture.
+Outside of Technology & Philosophy world, I also like self-development, and experiencing some new.

 You can support my open work by tipping me on [Ko-fi](https://ko-fi.com/muyun), or send me BTC at 19YGkJm3QTARcpatbdUdmYy8ZuDLZ91nr3  .